trinityhall49/writeups/challenges/rev/sekaictf-magnum-ops-2024/writeup.md

 2. This is the first time i've seen a pickle bytestring with the `buffers` argument.
 Since I was building the small pickle interpreter, I spent a few hours trying to figure out how `buffers` work, going into the PEP documentation of pickle protocol 5.0.
 I stopped digging deep once I realize I can just hook the existing pickle code in my library.

-1. I spent a lot of time figuring out `sudokum` was a small python library.
-I originally thought we need to reverse engineer w
+3. I spent half an hour to figure out `sudokum` was an existing python library.
+I originally thought we need to reverse engineer what sudokum is from the bytecode.
+But luckily I did some more research and found the link to the sudokum python package.

-2. I spent some time implementing an actual pickle parser myself.
-After a few hours, I realize that this exercise is moot and I should just go for the